-Termination: Either party may terminate this Agreement by giving 30 days written notice to the other party.
+19. Termination: Either party may terminate this Agreement by giving 30 days written notice to the other party.
 OSA may terminate this Agreement immediately

 without the necessity of 30 days written notice if OSA determines that its continued fiscal sponsorship may jeopardize OSA’s tax-exempt status.
+Upon termination of this Agreement, the funds collected by OSA for the Project will be transferred to the District after they have obtained their IRS tax exempt status or to another California tax exempt nonprofit corporation designated by the District and in conformance with the requirements of the California Corporations Code.

-Miscellaneous: In the event of any controversy, claim, or dispute between the parties arising out of or related to this Agreement, or the alleged breach thereof, the prevailing party shall, in addition to any other relief, be entitled to recover its reasonable attorneys’ fees and costs of sustaining its position.
+20. Miscellaneous: In the event of any controversy, claim, or dispute between the parties arising out of or related to this Agreement, or the alleged breach thereof, the prevailing party shall, in addition to any other relief, be entitled to recover its reasonable attorneys’ fees and costs of sustaining its position.
 Each provision of this Agreement shall be separately enforceable, and the invalidity of one provision shall not affect the validity or enforceability of any other provision.
 This Agreement shall be interpreted and construed in accordance with the laws of the State of California applicable to contracts to be performed entirely within such State.
 The failure of either party to exercise any of its rights under this Agreement shall not be deemed a waiver of such rights.